-Figure 11.
-The brain region specific citrullinomes of control and pre-motor PD rat brains.
-A) KEGG and Reactome pathways associated to the protein citrullinomes of the six brain regions assessed, in control and PD groups.
-B) Biological GO, Molecular Function GO and Cellular Component GO pathways associated to the protein citrullnomes of the six brain regions assessed, in control and PD groups.
+Figure 8.
+Pathway enrichment analysis of the brain-region-specific citrullinomes of control and pre-motor PD rat brains.
+(A) KEGG and Reactome pathways associated with the protein citrullinomes of the six brain regions assessed in control and PD groups.
+(B) Biological GO, Molecular Function GO and Cellular Component GO pathways associated with the protein citrullinomes of the six brain regions were assessed in control and PD groups.